bsoarespk/wiremock/docs-v2/_docs/record-playback.md

 For instance if you're intending to record from an API that supports both XML and JSON responses via content negotiation, then you will need to capture the value of the `Accept` header sent in each request.

-The `captureHeaders` attribute allows you to specify a map of header names to match parameter objects.
-Currently the only parameter available is `caseInsensitive`, which defaults to false if absent.
+The `captureHeaders` attribute allows you to specify an array of patterns to match header names against.
+If a header name matches one or more of these patterns, it will be included in the stub recording.

 ### Body files extraction size criteria